 America wastes more food than any other nation.
 Every year billions of pounds of food is wasted.
 Up to 40% of produce grown in the U.S. will never be eaten.
 If not rescued it will end up in an incinerator or a landfill as food for sea gulls and other wild birds.
 Many grocery stores, throw out passed due, groceries.

 This discarded food is safe and edible, but must by law be disposed of by a certain date.
-Today, food banks, churches, and other charities can pick up this food like, bread, cake, produce, pre-packaged deli food, milk, juice, etc., for free and give is out to the poor.
+Today, food banks, churches, and other charities can pick up this food like bread, cake, produce, pre-packaged deli food, milk, juice, etc., for free and give it out to the poor.
 Feeding America gathers the food purchased and donated, and divers it to local book banks.
 The food banks in return donate food to people in their community.
 FIND FOOD PANTRIES IN YOUR CITY HERE!